 Dust storm causes huge pileup, 6 fatalities on I-55 south of Springfield

-CHICAGO (CBS)-- Blowing dust caused a pileup of crashes involving up to 80 vehicles and six fatalities along a stretch of Interstate 55 south of Springfield on Monday.
-As a result, a large stretch of the highway spanning two counties is expected to be closed until Tuesday afternoon.
+DIVERNON, Ill.
+(CBS) -- Blowing dust caused a pileup of crashes involving 72 vehicles and six fatalities along a stretch of Interstate 55 south of Springfield on Monday.

 Illinois State Police said the pileup involved 40 to 60 passenger vehicles and up to 30 commercial vehicles.
-More than 30 people have been taken transported to four local hospitals.
-Police did not have any details on the individuals who died.
+A total of 37 people were taken transported to four local hospitals.

+One of the victims who died was identified late Monday as Shirley Harper, 88, of Franklin, Wisconsin.
+The Montgomery County Coroner's office was working late Monday to identify the others who died.

 Police said the people injured ranged in age from 2 to 80 years old and their injuries ranged from minor to life threatening.

-Ryan Starrick, the ISP southern region command major, said police believe they've transported everyone off of the interstate although first responders are doing a secondary search as of Monday afternoon.
+Ryan Starrick, the ISP southern region command major, said police believed they had transported everyone off of the interstate by Monday afternoon, although first responders still conducted a secondary search.

+As crews removed the mangled cars from I-55, many of them were brought to a field – and the damage was clearly very severe.
+Some of the cars were burned out, while others were heavily damaged to the point of being nearly unrecognizable.

 The initial crash happened shortly before 11 a.m. in the northbound lanes with additional crashes in the southbound lane.
 Two semi-trailers caught fire as a result of the crashes.